Malek-01/Ferry-transit-delay-/SHAP/README.md

 Sydney Data Analysis (SHAP-Sydney.py)
 This script processes Data-Sydney.csv, splitting it into training and testing sets.
-It trains a RandomForestRegressor model, achieving an R-squared value over 0.9, evaluates performance, and uses SHAP values to explain predictions.
+It trains a gradient boosting model, achieving an R-squared value over 0.7, evaluates performance, and uses SHAP values to explain predictions.

 Usage
 Run with: